coreyryanhanson/knowledge-base/code-layer-plan.md

 ### Cross-sidecar consistency

-Three sidecars (KB vectors, KB typed edges, code chunks+edges) derive from different sources at different times, so a query joining across them can hit one fresh and another stale.
+Up to four derived indexes surround this KB (KB vectors `vectors.sqlite`, KB typed edges `edges.sqlite`, code chunks+edges `code_chunks.sqlite`/ `code_edges.sqlite`, and — if it were enabled — Logseq's native zvec, which is disabled per `kb-architecture-plan.md` §5).
+They derive from different sources at different times, so a query joining across them can hit one fresh and another stale.
 The synthesis layer treats under-recall as first-class: it retrieves what's available and the gap section says what's missing.
 Stale indexes produce _under-recall, flagged_, not _wrong answers_.

+**Watermark rule:** each sidecar carries its own `embedded_at` / `indexed_at`.
+For any cross-index join, the synthesis layer takes the **minimum** `embedded_at`/`indexed_at` across the joined sidecars as the "fresh as of" watermark for that result, so callers know the result is only as current as the stalest contributor.
+(Parallel statement in `kb-architecture-plan.md` ��5.)

 ---